bhagyeshsp/bsp-web/pages/listening-list.md

 layout: page
 title: Listening List
 permalink: /listening-list/
+description: "A curated list of insightful podcast episodes, mainly Akimbo by Seth Godin, to help you comprehend better and stay amused.
+Simply hit play and enjoy!"

 ---

 I understand that everyone is not a reader.
 Some people comprehend better by reading, while some by hearing.
 Regardless of your dominant comprehension style, you will enjoy these podcast episodes.